lotta-schule/lotta/packages/webapp/README.md

 The lotta web client does not treat any data, but acts as merely more than a proxy, prerendering the ui and sending over requests to the [lotta core API Server](https://github.com/lotta-schule/core).

-The latest git tag is the currently deployed version that also runs unmodified on our infrastructure.

 We invite you to inspect the source code, and maybe even participate.
 We are aware that the current state of the repo is not particularly